What is a Lens?

 Do I own the content I create in Lens Studio?

-Any resources that you upload into Lens Studio to create your Lens (such as textures, sounds, materials, .fbx files, etc.) remain yours.
+Any resources that belong to you which you upload into Lens Studio to create your Lens (such as textures, sounds, materials, .fbx files, etc.) remain yours.
 You grant Snapchat rights to the final Lens.

 For more information, please refer to the Lens Studio License Agreement.